dailybruin/the-stack/_posts/2019-03-05-waste-audits.md

 #### On-campus

-  <p>Powell Library has significantly more trash being composted and significantly less trash being sent to landfill than on the hill.
-This may be because the average student eats more often in Powell Library than in their room and because students have less landfill trash to throw away on campus.
+  <p>Powell Library sends less than 14% of its trash to landfill, much less than the Hill.
+This may be because the average student has less landfill trash, such as cardboard, to throw away on campus than on the Hill.
+Nevertheless, it shows that students are correctly sorting their trash in Powell Library.
+The different types of recyled materials indicate that students also know which types of trash can be recycled.
   </p>

 #### Conclusion

-  <p>UCLA students are not much better with their trash than the average American.
-Though the amount and types of trash differ per person, more awareness and conscious effort by students could reduce the amount of trash we send to landfill every year, especially in the dining halls.
+  <p>UCLA students are as good as handling their trash as the average American.
+This isn't necessarily bad though.
+Americans now recycle and compost more than twice as much than in the 1990s (from less than 15% to 34.7%).
+However, we can always do better.
+Though the amount and types of trash differ per person, students can be more aware and make a conscious effort to sort their trash and generate less food waste, especially at dining halls.
+Let's strive for a greener UCLA.
   </p>

   <p style="font-size: 15px">